kj455/figma-borderless-export/README.md

 ## ✨ Features

 - Export as JPG/PNG without borders.
-- This plugin does 1x, 1.5x, and 2x export by default.
-In the future, we plan to offer flexible choices through the UI.
+- Currently, the plugin provides a fixed export option, but in the future we intend to make the choice flexible through the UI.

+## 💭 Motivation
+When exporting images in figma, sometimes a 1px white border is added to the edge of the image.

+It is difficult to notice that and also troublesome to remove the borders after export.

+With this plugin, We can export images **without** strange borders!

 ## 🛠️ How to use

 1. Install the plugin
 2. Select the frames you want to export
-3. plugin -> Borderless Export -> Export as JPG/PNG
+3. plugin -> Borderless Export -> Export as JPG/PNG (options below)
+  - Export as JPG 1.5x
+  - Export as JPG 1x, 1.5x, 2x
+  - Export as PNG 1.5x
+  - Export as PNG 1x, 1.5x, 2x

 ## 📝 Note